Stuart Lewis

-Stuart Allan Lewis (born 15 October 1987) is an English retired footballer who works as a coach for Tottenham Hotspur.
+Stuart Allan Lewis (born 15 October 1987) is a retired English footballer who works for Ipswich Town as a first team coach, and is a UEFA Pro licence holder.

 Early life

 Born in Welwyn Garden City, Lewis has lived in Turnford, Hertfordshire since birth.
 He played youth football for Wormley youth U8-U10s.
 While playing U10s he captained the league representative team, winning the interleague cup.

 Career

 Youth career

 Lewis joined for Norwich City Academy in 1995, and moved to the Arsenal Academy in 1998.
 During his time at Arsenal he captained the U10s to U16s also representing the England Youth team.
 He played six games for the U16s squad, winning the Victory Shield in 2002 and captaining the team in 2003 on tour to Northern Ireland.
 Furthermore, he played twice for the England U17s.
 He joined the Tottenham Hotspur youth system in 2004 on a scholarship contract.

 In 2005, he signed a two-year professional contract.
 After signing his contract Lewis went on to regularly captain the Tottenham U18s youth team.
 Notably playing in the FA Youth Cup semi-final team, whilst playing alongside players who were a year older.

 He progressed to the Tottenham reserve team, where he played regularly.
 In 2006, won the Premier Reserve League South.